rokwire/rokwire-building-blocks-api/auth-middleware-test-svc/readme.md

   - The Dockerfile will need be changed to allow for the fact that the build context is one level above the individual web service apps.
   - [docker build instructions here](#docker-build)

+## run

+- make present-working-directory this one (`rokwire-building-blocks-api/auth-middleware-test-svc/`)
+- execute run command
+  - docker compose
+    - `$ docker-compose up`
+  - standard python (need to pip install requirements, and recommend using a virtualenv)
+    - `$ python flaskapp.py`

 ## docker build

 ### std docker